Chilean occupation of Peru: Cajamarca

-Iglesias assumed command of the northern departments per Montero's instructions, and established a government "Free North Government" in Trujillo in July 1882.
+Iglesias assumed command of the northern departments per Montero's instructions, and established a "Free North Government" in Trujillo in July 1882.
 By then, he was convinced that the peace with Chile was the priority.
 On August 31, 1882, he issued his Montán Manifesto demanding peace, even at the cost of territorial concessions.
 He proclaimed himself Supreme Chief, and authorized the start of talks with the Chilean government, also convening an Assembly, known as the Montán Assembly, in northern Peru to obtain his support, which was installed on December 25, 1882.

 By law of December 30, the so-called Montán Assembly established the Executive Power with a responsible chief who would preside over it with the name of Regenerative President of the Republic and an equally responsible ministry.
 On January 1, 1883, the Assembly appointed Iglesias Regenerator President, formally starting the Miguel Iglesias government, officially known as the Regenerator Government of the Peruvian Republic (Gobierno Regenerador de la República Peruana).

 On January 5, the Assembly granted President Iglesias full powers to try to make peace with Chile.
 The Assembly was not recognized by neither de Piérola, who had just arrived from Europe, nor Cáceres, nor Montero, nor by the Chileans, who had their doubts about the new regime.
 On February 9, 1883, Patricio Lynch, head of the occupation forces, received an order from Chilean President Domingo Santa María to reinforce the command of Miguel Iglesias in the north, convinced that with Iglesias he could sign peace according to his interests, and that Montero and García Calderón would not accept any territorial transfer.

 On March 31, 1883, Cáceres arrived in Canta and sent Colonel Isaac Recavarren to Huaraz along with the 250-man "Pucará" battalion to organize their troops and then march north to overthrow the Iglesias government.
 By May 3, 1883, the basis of the Treaty of Ancón was already agreed between Patricio Lynch and Miguel Iglesias, who signed this initial agreement from Cajamarca.

 During this period, Spanish diplomats were sent to Lima, where Chile and Spain signed a peace treaty on June 12, ending the state of war that existed between both states since the Chincha Islands War.
 Prior to the conflict, Peru's opposition to such an action had contributed to tense relations with Chile, with a diplomatic crisis having occurred in 1868.

 On July 10, 1883, the battle of Huamachuco took place between Andrés Avelino Cáceres and Alejandro Gorostiaga, with the latter's success over Cáceres' troops.
 In the aftermath of the battle, Miguel Iglesias celebrated the Chilean victory as its own, sending a special commission to congratulate Gorostiaga on his victory.
 In this way, Cáceres had been minimized enough not to question his authority, while Montero left Arequipa for Bolivia to avoid the destruction of the city.